e-mergo/qs-emergo-app-object-importer/README.md

 Qlik Sense Visualization Extension
 Name: E-mergo App Object Importer
 Version: 0.3.20200529
-QEXT: emergo-app-object-importer.qext
+QEXT: qs-emergo-app-object-importer.qext
 ---

 # E-mergo App Object Importer

 **E-mergo App Object Importer** is a Qlik Sense extension developed by [E-mergo](https://www.e-mergo.nl).
 This extension enables the app designer to import structured objects of a selected app, like master items and variables, into the current app.
 This tool simplifies the frequent repetitive task of manually copying over such objects.

-This extension is part of the E-mergo Tools bundle.
+This extension is part of the [E-mergo Tools bundle](https://www.e-mergo.nl/e-mergo-tools-bundle).

-This extension is [hosted on GitHub](https://github.com/emergo/emergo-app-object-importer).
-You can report bugs and discuss features on the [issues page](https://github.com/emergo/emergo-app-object-importer/issues).
+This extension is [hosted on GitHub](https://github.com/emergo/qs-emergo-app-object-importer).
+You can report bugs and discuss features on the [issues page](https://github.com/emergo/qs-emergo-app-object-importer/issues).

 ## Why is this extension needed?
 In larger Qlik Sense environments it is not uncommon to be confronted with the desire to share app objects across multiple apps.
 Scenarios include sharing once-defined master items and variables, re-using sheet layouts, etc. When apps are developed separately, the only way to share app objects is to manually copy them over.
 This quickly becomes a repetitive and tedious task, even more so when the app objects contain multiple expressions, color definitions, tags and other details.